 The M.A.
 Program consists of two intensive semesters of core courses, innovative elective seminars, and directed study.
-A major research paper option that replaces two of the seven required semester courses is also possible.
 M.A. students may concentrate in two fields – Germany Literature, Culture and Theory or Yiddish Studies.

 Qualified M.A. students may be offered funding in the form of teaching opportunities and internal fellowships.